Configuration

 Video options

-Video content is split in two categories: Container options are stored by MIME type and codec options are stored in a separate MIME type category codec.
+Video content is split into two categories: container options are stored by MIME type, and codec options are stored under a separate 'codec/<name>' key.

 >>> config = {